 Frank Wijngaard – treasurer

 Frank is a financial controller.
 With his wife and three children he lived and worked in Guinea Bissau (West-Africa) from 1992 to 1998, in several business-economic positions.
 From 1998 to 2002 he worked in Monduli, Tanzania, as a financial management advisor to the nation-wide ‘District Rural Development programme’.
 After his return to the Netherlands he worked in several financial positions in health care and the province of North-Holland.
-Since 2008 he is the Head of finance & operations of Amref Flying Doctors in the Netherlands.
+Since 2019 he is senior business controler of Magenta Zorg in the Netherlands.

 Robert-Jan de Gardeyn – secretary

 Robert-Jan worked from 1985 to 1988 as tropical doctor for Memisa in Sengerema Hospital in Northern Tanzania.
-Since 1989 he is a general practitioner in a duo-practice in Sleeuwijk, the Netherlands.
+From 1989 until 2017 he was a general practitioner in a duo-practice in Sleeuwijk, the Netherlands.
+Since he is secretary of the board of Njokuti he visited Unganda and Tanzania several times, together with the chairman Jos.

 Rona Snoek – adviser

-Rona is a physiotherapist.
+Rona has been working as a physiotherapist.
 She lived and worked between 1992 and 1998 with her family in Guinea Bissau (West-Africa).
 In 1998 she had to leave the country due to a civil war.
 Between 1998 and 2002 she worked in Tanzania for “Huduma ya Walemavu”, the Rehabilitation Centre for children in Monduli.
-Since her return to the Netherlands she works as a caremanager in an organisation for people with an intellectual disability.
+Since her return to the Netherlands she works as a caremanager in an organisation for people with intellectual and / or physical disabilities.

 Karin van Bemmel – advisor